Pasay

 Weather

-Pasay experiences a tropical savanna climate with consistent temperatures throughout the year.
-Average temperatures range from 25°C to 32°C (77°F to 90°F).
-The city is rainy from June to November due to the southwest monsoon, with occasional typhoons.
-Humidity levels can be high, especially during the rainy season.
+Pasay experiences a tropical monsoon climate with high temperatures averaging around 30-35°C (86-95°F) throughout the year.
+The rainy season typically lasts from June to November, with heavy rainfall and occasional typhoons.
+Humidity levels can be quite high, especially during the wet season.
+Air quality may vary due to traffic congestion in Manila.

 Language